weaponsforge/ph-regions/README.md

 ### 🟩 Alternate Usage Using Node

 > [!NOTE]
-> Running the server using only Node requires a running and accessible local MongoDB, which may need to be set up.<br>
+> Running the server directly with Node.js requires a locally installed and accessible MongoDB instance, which may need to be set up manually.<br>
-> Adjust the `MONGO_URI` variable in the `.env` when using other MongoDB installations or services other than the ones packaged in the docker compose file.
+>
+> When using a different MongoDB service or installation (other than the one provided in the Docker Compose setup), ensure the `MONGO_URI` variable in the `.env` file is properly configured.

 <details>
 <summary>View usage instructions</summary>